labex-labs/open-source-labs/python/practical-python/lab-02-04-sequences-sequences/step15.md

 # Exercise 2.16: Using the zip() function

 In the file `Data/portfolio.csv`, the first line contains column headers.
-In all previous code, we’ve been discarding them.
+In all previous code, we've been discarding them.

 ```python
 >>> f = open('Data/portfolio.csv')